certus/datanomix-Datanomix-Template/ai_docs/datamodel.md

-# Data Model Documentation for Qlik Sense Script
+# Data Model Documentation

-## Overview
-This document provides an overview of the data model that will be generated after executing the provided Qlik Sense load script.
-It includes information on tables, fields, keys, and relationships, as well as derived date fields using the `autoCalendar` feature.
+This document describes the data model created by the Qlik Sense load script.
+It consists of the main entities: Products, Customers, Sales Reps, Sales, and Targets, along with relationships and derived fields.

----

-## Tables and Relationships
+## Tables

 ### 1. Products

-- **Fields**:
+- **Fields:**
-  - `ProductID`: Key field to link with the `Sales` table
+  - `ProductID`: Unique identifier for each product.
-  - `ProductName`: Name of the product
+  - `ProductName`: Name of the product.
-  - `Category`: Product main category
+  - `Category`: High-level classification of the product.
-  - `SubCategory`: Subcategory within the main category
+  - `SubCategory`: More specific classification.
-  - `UnitPrice`: Price per unit
+  - `UnitPrice`: Retail price of the product.
-  - `UnitCost`: Cost per unit
+  - `UnitCost`: Cost price of the product.

+- **Primary Key:** `ProductID`

 ### 2. Customers

-- **Fields**:
+- **Fields:**
-  - `CustomerID`: Key field to link with the `Sales` table
+  - `CustomerID`: Unique identifier for each customer.
-  - `CustomerName`: Name of the customer
+  - `CustomerName`: Name of the customer.
-  - `City`: Customer's city
+  - `City`: City where the customer is located.
-  - `State`: Customer's state
+  - `State`: State where the customer is located.
-  - `Country`: Customer's country
+  - `Country`: Country where the customer is located.
-  - `CustomerSegment`: Segment to which the customer belongs
+  - `CustomerSegment`: Segment category of the customer (e.g., Corporate, Small Business, Consumer).

+- **Primary Key:** `CustomerID`

-### 3. SalesReps
+### 3. Sales Reps

-- **Fields**:
+- **Fields:**
-  - `SalesRepID`: Key field to link with the `Sales` and `Targets` tables
+  - `SalesRepID`: Unique identifier for each sales representative.
-  - `SalesRepName`: Name of the sales representative
+  - `SalesRepName`: Name of the sales representative.
-  - `Region`: Region of responsibility
+  - `Region`: Geographical region managed by the sales representative.
-  - `HireDate`: Date of employment
+  - `HireDate`: Date when the sales representative was hired.

+- **Primary Key:** `SalesRepID`

 ### 4. Sales

-- **Fields**:
+- **Fields:**
-  - `SalesID`: Unique identifier for each sales transaction
+  - `SalesID`: Unique identifier for each sales transaction.
-  - `SalesDate`: The date of the sale
+  - `SalesDate`: Date of the sales transaction.
+  - `CustomerID`: Identifier for the customer associated with the sale.
+  - `ProductID`: Identifier for the product sold.
+  - `SalesRepID`: Identifier for the sales representative handling the transaction.
+  - `Quantity`: Number of products sold in the transaction.
+  - `SalesChannel`: Method of sale (e.g., Online, In-Store, Phone).
+  - `PaymentMethod`: Method of payment used (e.g., Credit Card, Cash).
+  - `ShippingMethod`: Method of shipping chosen for the transaction.
+  - `ProductPrice`: Price per unit of product.
+  - `ProductCost`: Cost per unit of product.
+  - `SalesAmount`: Total sales value (adjusted) of the transaction.
+  - `CostAmount`: Total cost value (adjusted) of the transaction.
+  - `GrossProfit`: Total gross profit from the transaction.
+  - `GrossProfitMargin`: Gross profit margin as a percentage.

+- **Keys:**
+  - `CustomerID` (foreign key, relates to Customers)
+  - `ProductID` (foreign key, relates to Products)
+  - `SalesRepID` (foreign key, relates to Sales Reps)

-    - **Derived Fields**:
+- **Derived Fields (AutoCalendar for `SalesDate`):**
   - `SalesDate.autoCalendar.Year`
   - `SalesDate.autoCalendar.Quarter`
   - `SalesDate.autoCalendar.YearQuarter`
   - `SalesDate.autoCalendar.Month`
   - `SalesDate.autoCalendar.YearMonth`
   - `SalesDate.autoCalendar.Week`
   - `SalesDate.autoCalendar.Date`
-      - `SalesDate.autoCalendar.InYTD`
-      - `SalesDate.autoCalendar.YearsAgo`
-      - `SalesDate.autoCalendar.InQTD`
-      - `SalesDate.autoCalendar.QuartersAgo`
-      - `SalesDate.autoCalendar.QuarterRelNo`
-      - `SalesDate.autoCalendar.InMTD`
-      - `SalesDate.autoCalendar.MonthsAgo`
-      - `SalesDate.autoCalendar.MonthRelNo`
-      - `SalesDate.autoCalendar.InWTD`
-      - `SalesDate.autoCalendar.WeeksAgo`
-      - `SalesDate.autoCalendar.WeekRelNo`
-  - `CustomerID`: Foreign key linked to the `Customers` table
-  - `ProductID`: Foreign key linked to the `Products` table
-  - `SalesRepID`: Foreign key linked to the `SalesReps` and `Targets` tables
-  - `Quantity`: Quantity of products sold
-  - `SalesChannel`: The channel through which the sale was made
-  - `PaymentMethod`: The form of payment used
-  - `ShippingMethod`: The method of shipping used
-  - `ProductPrice`: Price of the product at the time of the sale
-  - `ProductCost`: Cost of the product
-  - `SalesAmount`: Total sales amount, adjusted for various factors
-  - `CostAmount`: Total cost amount, adjusted for various factors
-  - `GrossProfit`: Profit from the sale
-  - `GrossProfitMargin`: Margin of profit expressed as a percentage
+  - Additional temporal fields for analytics, such as `SalesDate.autoCalendar.InYTD`, `SalesDate.autoCalendar.MonthsAgo`, etc.

 ### 5. Targets

-- **Fields**:
+- **Fields:**
-  - `SalesRepID`: Foreign key linked to the `SalesReps` and `Sales` tables
+  - `SalesRepID`: Identifier for the sales representative.
-  - `TargetMonth`: Monthly target date
+  - `TargetMonth`: Date representing the month the target is applicable to.
-  - `SalesTarget`: Sales target for the given month and sales representative
+  - `SalesTarget`: Sales target for the representative in the given month.

----
+- **Keys:**
+  - `SalesRepID` (foreign key, relates to Sales Reps)

-## Relationships between Tables
+## Relationships

-- **Sales and Customers**: Related via `CustomerID`.
-- **Sales and Products**: Related via `ProductID`.
+- **Products and Sales:** Linked through `ProductID`.
+- **Customers and Sales:** Linked through `CustomerID`.
-- **Sales and SalesReps**: Related via `SalesRepID`.
+- **Sales Reps and Sales:** Linked through `SalesRepID`.
-- **Targets and SalesReps**: Related via `SalesRepID`.
-- **Sales and Targets**: Related via `SalesRepID`.
+- **Sales Reps and Targets:** Linked through `SalesRepID`.

-These relationships create a comprehensive sales data model that can be used to analyze sales performance across different products, customers, sales representatives, and time periods, taking into account regional, seasonal, and transactional characteristics.
+This data model facilitates analysis of sales performance across different dimensions, such as time (via autoCalendar), products, customers, and sales representatives.
+It also includes metrics to evaluate sales growth patterns and target achievement.